melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 InstallData("pbmcMultiome")
 ```

-### Load the data sets (Seurat object)
+### Load the datasets (Seurat object)

-We will use two data sets today.
-One is the single-cell RNA-seq data
+We will use two datasets in this workshop.
+One is single-cell RNA-seq data
-(`pbmc.rna`), and the other is the single-cell ATAC-seq data
+(`pbmc.rna`), and the other is single-cell ATAC-seq data
 (`pbmc.atac`).
-We will do a gene ontology analysis for single-cell
+We will do a gene ontology analysis for the single-cell
-RNA-seq data set first.
-And we will integrate scRNA-seq data set to the
+RNA-seq dataset first.
+Afterwards, we will integrate the scRNA-seq dataset with the
-scATAC-seq data set to explain the difference which we observe at the
+scATAC-seq dataset to explain differences observed in the
-scRNA-seq analysis.
+scRNA-seq data.

 ```r
 # load both modalities